Perinatal Safe Zone: Supporting Healthier Pregnancies Together

 This request for proposals is open to 501(c)(3) nonprofit organizations and public entities serving Central Texas.
 Total funding for planning and implementation grants awarded in 2021 is approximately $1 million.
 Additional funding will be made available in 2022 for implementation of competitive workplans originating from planning grants, and for implementation grant renewals.
 Funding is not intended exclusively for ongoing administrative operations.

-The Foundation will host a virtual information session on May 11, 2021 at 11:00 a.m. – 12:00 p.m.
-Central Time/CDT to assist applicants in understanding the goals of this funding opportunity, the connection to national work to establish perinatal safe spots and zones, and how to prepare their responses.
-A recording of the session and answers to questions posed will be posted on the Foundation’s website approximately two weeks after the information session.
-This information session is voluntary – applicants do not need to attend to apply.
+The Foundation hosted a virtual information session on May 11 to assist applicants in understanding the goals of this funding opportunity, the connection to national work to establish perinatal safe spots and zones, and how to prepare their responses.
+The session also included a presentation on financial requirements and a question and answer portion.
+You can watch a recording of the session or download a PDF of the questions and answers at the links below:

 Organizations applying for either planning or implementation grants must meet the following eligibility criteria: